puppetlabs/puppetlabs-firewall/README.markdown

   Requires the `address_type` feature.

 * `state`: Matches a packet based on its state in the firewall stateful inspection table.
-Valid values are:

-  * 'INVALID'
-  * 'ESTABLISHED'
-  * 'NEW'
-  * 'RELATED'

-  Requires the `state_match` feature.

-* `state`: Matches a packet based on its state in the firewall stateful inspection table.
 Valid values are: 'INVALID', 'ESTABLISHED', 'NEW', 'RELATED'.
 Requires the `state_match` feature.

-  * 'nat'
-  * 'mangle'
-  * 'filter'
-  * 'raw'
-  * 'rawpost'

 * `table`: Table to use.
 Valid values are: 'nat', 'mangle', 'filter', 'raw', 'rawpost'.
 By default the setting is 'filter'.
 Requires the `iptables` feature.

 * `tcp_flags`: Match when the TCP flags are as specified.
 Set as a string with a list of comma-separated flag names for the mask, then a space, then a comma-separated list of flags that should be set.
 The flags are: 'SYN', 'ACK', 'FIN', 'RST', 'URG', 'PSH', 'ALL', 'NONE'.
-  * 'SYN'
-  * 'ACK'
-  * 'FIN'
-  * 'RST'
-  * 'URG'
-  * 'PSH'
-  * 'ALL'
-  * 'NONE'

    Note that you specify flags in the order that iptables `--list` rules would list them to avoid having Puppet think you changed the flags.
-For example, `FIN,SYN,RST,ACK SYN` matches packets with the SYN bit set and the ACK, RST and FIN bits cleared.
+For example, 'FIN,SYN,RST,ACK SYN' matches packets with the SYN bit set and the ACK, RST and FIN bits cleared.
 Such packets are used to request TCP connection initiation.
 Requires the `tcp_flags` feature.

 * `todest`: When using `jump` => 'DNAT', you can specify the new destination address using this parameter.
 Requires the `dnat` feature.